n4ika/cadence-app/README.md

 - **Dashboard** - Centralized view of all projects and tasks at a glance
 - **Authorization** - Role-based access control ensuring users only see/modify their own projects and tasks
 - **Notification Preferences** - Users can customize notification settings (email alerts, in-app alerts, priority filtering)
-- **Background Job Processing** - Sidekiq checks approaching/overdue deadlines every 15 minutes
+- **Background Job Processing** - Sidekiq worker runs every 15 minutes to check deadlines and queue notifications asynchronously
 - **Deadline Notifications** - Automatic email and in-app notifications for tasks due within 24-48 hours or overdue
 - **Responsive UI** - Clean, minimal design with card-based layouts and mobile responsiveness